ksakash/newton-school-lessons/README.md

 # Simple Node.js Demo

-This repository contains a collection of simple Node.js programs for demonstratin purposes.
+This repository contains a collection of simple Node.js programs for demonstration purposes.
 ## Dependency

 - [Node.js](https://nodejs.org/): You can download it by following this [Article](https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac).